 We are not talking about cracking the actual website code on a website that is way too much to cover on a blog!
 Besides, most of you, really don’t care to know all of that technical programming anyway, which is why we are here!
 Navigating the confusing terminology can be somewhat intimidating though.
-There is a lot of terminology that might not make sense for you but that’s okay.
+There is a lot of terminologies that might not make sense to you but that’s okay.
 Below, we have some common words that are used often in the web industry to try and help clear the mystery.

 The back-end of a website is the part hidden from the view of regular website visitors.
 The back-end generally includes the information structure, applications, plugins and where you edit the content on the site.

 Breadcrumbs are the navigation elements that generally appear near the top of a web page that show you the pages and subpages for the page you’re on.
 For example, Home > Services > websites>

 The browser refers to the program a website visitor is using to view the web site.
 Examples include Safari, Firefox, Google Chrome.

 Cached files are those that are saved or copied (downloaded) by a web browser so that the next time that the user visits the site, the page loads faster.